-As the countdown to Christmas begins, we take a look at another busy year for The Autism Group and see how far we have come – with the help of our fantastic young people, families, friends and supporters.
+As 2020 begins, we take a look back at another busy year for The Autism Group and see how far we have come – with the help of our fantastic young people, families, friends and supporters.

 Our Special Interest Clubs have grown to offer places for over 80 young people in ten different groups with at least 2 sessions running every Saturday in the Maidenhead area.